WangXiaoCao/universal_sentence_encoder/dataset/readme.md

 ### [Quora Question Pairs](https://data.quora.com/First-Quora-Dataset-Release-Question-Pairs)

 <p align="justify">
-Description: Quora question dataset consists of over 400,000 lines of potential question duplicate pairs.
+Quora question dataset consists of over 400,000 lines of potential question duplicate pairs.
 Each line contains IDs for each question in the pair, the full text for each question, and a binary value that indicates whether the line truly contains a duplicate pair.
 Here are a few sample lines of the dataset:
 <p align="justify">

 <p align="center">